LTL Freight Meaning - What Does LTL Mean in TruckingPosted On 7th February 2019

 The freight class is usually determined by certain characteristics of freight primary among them as mentioned, density, and then liability around that product, and then how easy the shipper has made it to handle and transfer the product from truck to truck.

-The classes have codes assigned to them (which must be entered the freight bill or Bill of Lading of the carrier that you want to use.
+The classes have codes assigned to them (which must be entered in the freight bill or Bill of Lading of the carrier that you want to use.
 For definitions of Bill of Lading (BOL) and other shipping terms check our shipping dictionary.

 There is a total of 18 classes.
 Lower classes comprise of very dense freight and the higher classes represent the lighter freight.
 It will cost more to transport freight from the higher classes because lighter freight occupies more space and is usually more difficult to handle.

-This is basically the charge below which the freight carrier won’t go regardless of other factors such as the weight of the shipment and how the discounts have been negotiated.
+This is basically the charge below which the freight carrier won’t go to regardless of other factors such as the weight of the shipment and how the discounts have been negotiated.

 The minimum charge ensures that the carrier can meet the minimum cost of each and every shipment.

 A longer distance usually translates into a larger freight cost.
-The explanation behind this is simple; a freight truck will consume more fuel when traveling for a long distance and utilize more of their terminals.
+The explanation behind this is simple; a freight truck will consume more fuel when traveling for a long distance and utilize more of its terminals.